 French poet Leon-Paul Fargue described eating oysters as like ‘kissing the sea on the lips’.

 Exotic, erotic by reputation….and not everybody’s tasse de thé, the sight and texture of an oyster has made many a strong man (and woman) gag.
-Still alive as you tip it into your mouth, might it wriggle and jiggle and wiggle inside, like the old day who swallowed a spider?
+Still alive as you tip it into your mouth, might it wriggle and jiggle and wiggle inside, like the old lady who swallowed a spider?

 Never fear.
 We have an oyster recipe that is easy to follow, looks good, tastes good…and maybe even does you good.